 John A. Warcup (ND Bar ID #05129) SWANSO

-John A. Warcup (ND Bar ID #05129) SWANSON & WARCUP, LTD. 1397 Library Circle, Suite 202 Grand Forks, ND 58201 Telephone: (701) 772-3407 jwarcup@swlawltd.com Attorneys for: Co-Personal Representatives PROBATE NO. 18-2023-PR-00030 IN DISTRICT COURT, GRAND FORKS COUNTY, NORTH DAKOTA In the Matter of the Estate of Mary F. Anderson, Deceased NOTICE TO CREDITORS NOTICE IS HEREBY GIVEN that the undersigned have been appointed Co-Personal Representatives of the above estate.
+John A. Warcup (ND Bar ID #05129) SWANSON & WARCUP, LTD. 1397 Library Circle, Suite 202 Grand Forks, ND 58201 Telephone: (701) 772-3407 jwarcup@swlawltd.com Attorneys for: Personal Representative PROBATE NO. 18-2023-PR-00019 IN DISTRICT COURT, GRAND FORKS COUNTY, NORTH DAKOTA In the Matter of the Estate of Lynn David Larson, Deceased NOTICE TO CREDITORS NOTICE IS HEREBY GIVEN that the undersigned has been appointed as Personal Representative of the above estate.
 All persons having claims against the said deceased are required to present their claims within three (3) months after the date of the first publication of this notice or said claims will be forever barred.
-Claims must either be presented to Karen M. Anderson and Douglas S. Dent, Co-Personal Representatives of the estate, at 545 Guttenberg Heights, Fergus Falls, MN 56537, or filed with the Court.
-DATED this 10th day of February, 2023. /s/ Karen M. Anderson Karen M. Anderson 545 Guttenberg Heights Fergus Falls, MN 56537 /s/ Douglas S. Dent Douglas S. Dent 545 Guttenberg Heights Fergus Falls, MN 56537 John A. Warcup (ND Bar ID #05129) SWANSON & WARCUP, LTD. 1397 Library Circle, Suite 202 Grand Forks, ND 58201 Telephone: (701) 772-3407 jwarcup@swlawltd.com Attorneys for: Co-Personal Representatives (Feb.
-15 & 22; March 1, 2023) 194237
+Claims must either be presented to Travis Larson, Personal Representative of the estate, at 311 George Street, Drayton, ND 58225, or filed with the Court.
+DATED this 3rd day of March, 2023. /s/ Travis Larson Travis Larson 311 George Street Drayton, ND 58225 (March 8, 15, 22, 2023) 201037